 Antarctic Climate Change in the 21st Century (AntClim21)

-The goals of AntClim21 are to deliver improved regional predictions of key elements of the Antarctic atmosphere, ocean and cryosphere for the next 20 to 200 years and to understand the responses of the physical and biological systems to natural and anthropogenic forcing factors.
-A primary form of data that we see being used by AntClim21 are the global coupled atmosphere-ocean model runs that form the basis of the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC).
-Palaeo-reconstructions of selected time periods, recognised as past analogues for future climate predictions, will be used to validate model performances for the Antarctic region.
+The goals of AntClim21 are to deliver improved regional projections of key elements of the Antarctic atmosphere, ocean and cryosphere for the next 20 to 200 years and to understand the responses of the physical and biological systems to natural and anthropogenic forcing factors.
+A primary form of data that are being used by AntClim21 are the global coupled atmosphere-ocean climate model simulations that form the basis of the major Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC).
+Palaeo-reconstructions of selected time periods, recognised as past analogues for future climate projections, will be used to evaluate model performances for the Antarctic region.